 Recruiting members to join our clubs is going to look very different online.
 Here are some tips and ideas for recruiting members:

-- Ask your instructors (and advisors) if you can have a couple minutes during class to promote your club (use elevator speech)
+- Ask your instructors (and advisors) if you can have a couple of minutes during class to promote your club (use elevator speech)

 - Make sure your information is up to date on century.edu